Fans to vote from home as long-awaited Eurovision song contest returns

 A limited audience of 3,500 will be admitted to a concert venue in the city of Rotterdam to watch the performances after passing stringent testing for COVID-19.
 Despite the precautions, several infections were reported during rehearsals and the semi-finals.

-Favourite Iceland will not be able to perform live during the finals, after a band member tested positive for COVID-19 read more .
+Favourite Iceland will not be able to perform live during the finals, after a band member tested positive for COVID-19.
 The organisation will instead broadcast its back-up performance, which each country can use in an emergency.

 Among other countries tipped by bookmakers to take the big prize is Malta, with an up-tempo dance floor track “Je me casse”, France with singer Barbara Pravi’s classic chanson “Voila”, Italy’s glam rock band Maneskin, which will perform “Zitti E Buoni” and Lithuania’s The Roop with the retro-pop song “Discoteque”.